bruno-lombardi/easy-spotify/README.md

 ### Installing for NodeJS

-First install the polyfill with `sh $ npm install node-fetch --save`, then install the library with `sh $ npm install easy-spotify --save`.
-You are then ready to use it.
+First install the polyfill with `$ npm install node-fetch --save`.
+This library is not avaible in npm as of now, it is still in development.
+But you can use it by downloading and including the lib folder.

 ### Installing for browser

 Please refer to the [browser polyfill](https://github.com/github/fetch) and download and include it in your scripts.
 Remember this is only a polyfill, you don't need if you don't want to support old browsers.
+Then download either the [default](https://raw.githubusercontent.com/bruno-lombardi/easy-spotify/master/dist/spotify-wrapper.umd.js) or minified version.

 ## How to use